Rainforest Circuit at Main Range National Park

 What to know before you go

-This is a great walk, however even in fine weather the track can be a bit slippery.
-It isn’t pram or wheelchair friendly, yet it is short enough and the incline is only slight.
+This is a spectacular walk for families, however even in fine weather the track can be a bit slippery.
+It isn’t pram or wheelchair friendly but is still an easy walk and the incline is only slight.
 Smaller Brisbane Kids should be able to walk it, as our party of four under five managed it with ease.
 It is recommended to remind kids to stick to the path as the slope of the forest off to the side of the walkway is steep and slippery in sections.

-We noticed toilets marked on the map as being in the carpark, however we couldn’t find them.
-There are public bathrooms on the Cunningham Highway at Aratula.
+There are toilets marked on the map as being in the carpark.
+There are also public bathrooms on the Cunningham Highway at Aratula.
 The carpark is at the crest of Cunningham’s Gap.
-It can be a touch tricky parking in the carpark, it is small, however there is parking on the side of the road.
-Use this with caution.

 While there is a small clearing with a chair at the lookout, there isn’t anywhere to spread out and have a picnic.
 There is no mobile phone reception at Cunningham’s Gap, so it would be wise to let others know where you are going and when you expect to return.
 Preparation is key and it would be wise to pack the following: